”Don’t Go Chasing Waterfalls…”

 Riiiiiiiight… Aboooouuuuuut….
 There.
 Oh well, he was fine.

 I was back up at the top with Damian who, to his immense credit, insisted, “I got it!”
 He gingerly made his way down slowly and carefully.
 At one point, he did reach out for help, but I was very proud of him.
 This is a kid who still doesn’t walk down stairs like you and I do – he stops at each step with both feet next to each other, and always holds a handrail.
 Go Damian!

 From what I’ve gathered online, Blackledge Falls can be rather unimpressive.
 It slows to a trickle in mid-summer, which must be a bit of a bummer.
 Even after a decent rain and tons of snowpack, let’s be honest, the actual flow here is still pretty weak.

-But they are still cool and definitely worth the half-mile or so walk up to them.
+But they are still cool and definitely worth the half-mile or so walk to them.
 As you can see yourselves, the black basalt (?) cliff ledge gives the falls their name.
-Sure-footed dads can easily climb to the top of the falls, but as I’ve found time and time again, the views from the tops of waterfalls are almost always stupid.
+Sure-footed dads can easily climb to the top of the falls, but as I’ve found time and time again, the views from the tops of waterfalls are almost always dumb.